qdrant/landing_page/qdrant-landing/content/articles/dataset-quality.md

 When you are sure that there are not many objects placed in the wrong category, they can be considered outliers or anomalies.
 Thus you can train a model or a bunch of models capable of looking for anomalies, e.g. autoencoder and a classifier on it.
-However, this is again a resource intensive task, both in time and manual labour, since you need to label data for classification.
+However, this is again a resource-intensive task, both in terms of time and manual labour, since labels have to be provided for classification.
 On the contrary, if the proportion of out-of-place elements is high enough, outlier search methods are likely to be useless.

 ### Similarity search